You are here

 The Top Gear car review:Alpine A110

 What is it like on the road?

 The Alpine’s weight defines the whole driving experience.
 Mostly this is good news, but there are downsides to driving a light car that still wants to be comfortable and easy-going enough for everyday use.
-In other words, not as hardcore as a Lotus or compromised as an Alfa 4C.
+In other words not as hardcore as a Lotus or compromised as an Alfa 4C.

-Sport is where the Alpine A110 shows its true colours.
+Sport sharpens up the engine and gearbox, steering, stability, exhaust and even dash display.
+It’s where the Alpine A110 shows its true colours.
 It flows beautifully.
 This is a sports car done differently.
-It’s not hard, nor harsh, aggressive, or intimidating.
+It’s not hard, nor harsh, neither aggressive, nor intimidating.
 Instead it’s simply wonderfully composed and fluid.
 No matter how awkward the road surface underneath, the Alpine, with little weight to compress its soft springs, glides across the ruts and bumps.
 The ride quality and control is bewitching – like a Lotus, but with longer suspension travel and greater refinement.

-But in reality, it’s very convincing: the way it goes down the road, the fluidity, the delicacy, the adjustability and accuracy all makes the Cayman feel borderline clumsy.
-Just in case you want the numbers to hand the Porsche (295bhp, 1,410kg, 5.1secs to 62mph) has a power to weight ratio of 210bhp/tonne, while the Alpine (249bhp, 1,103kg, 4.5secs to 62mph) has 226bhp/tonne.
+But in reality, it’s very convincing: the way it goes down the road, the fluidity, the delicacy, the adjustability and accuracy all makes the 2.0-litre Cayman feel borderline clumsy.
+Just in case you want the numbers, the Porsche (295bhp, 1,410kg, 5.1secs to 62mph) has a power to weight ratio of 210bhp/tonne, while the Alpine (249bhp, 1,103kg, 4.5secs to 62mph) has 226bhp/tonne.
 Don’t doubt the A110’s speed.
 It just doesn’t feel particularly fast because it never seems to have to work that hard.